abadiet/PNEATM/README.md

 - [ ] use of multiple kind over one network
 - [ ] allow multiple activation function
 - [ ] allow recurent connection from any level
+- [ ] memory arg on activation functions